Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 - PiuPiuChick: T-Shirt

-For my 4-year-old daughter, I rented 2 dresses, 1 cardigan, 1 short sleeve knit shirt, and 1 pair of jeans.
+For my 4-year-old daughter, I rented two dresses, a cardigan, a short-sleeve knit shirt, and a pair of jeans.

 The brands I rented for my daughter were: